Welcome, Fall 2019 Students!

 The final result of your participation in all three parts will be a hands-on experience in designing, breaking, and planning the software architecture of secure messaging protocols and systems.

-Practical Assignment 2: Hunting for Bugs in Web Applications
+Recitation Example 2: Hunting for Bugs in Web Applications

 Due April 24: Despite the fact that today's web applications are indispensable in our daily lives, many different kinds of bugs, errors and weaknesses can exist in their programming.
 In this practical assignment, you will audit a web application written specifically for this class and attempt to find and exploit five different bugs representing each of the types described above.
 Successfully exploiting all five bugs will grant you a perfect score.